Sanyang Motor: Global operations

 In January 2006, SYM signed a partnership agreement with Carter Brothers Mfg.
 Co.
 Inc. for exclusive distribution rights in the United States of America.
 Operating out of a 235000 sqft office-production-and-warehouse facility in the small town of Brundidge, Alabama, 60 mi south of Montgomery, Carter Brothers claims to be the oldest and largest continually operating manufacturer of go-karts and off-road buggies in the world.
 Established in 1936 by the brothers W.W.
 Carter and Charlie Carter, the company initially specialized in manufacturing agricultural machinery, lawnmowers and personal gardening equipment.

 On 12 July 2010, a fire destroyed Carter Brother's main warehouse and manufacturing facility, resulting in the loss of approximately 3,000 unsold SYM scooters.
 A subsequent investigation by the Alabama State Fire Marshal's Office determined that the cause of the fire was arson.

 In March 2011, an official at Carter Brothers Mfg.
 Co.
 Inc. made it known to the editor of the Team Symba web blog that the partnership agreement between SYM and Carter Brothers would end as of 1 April 2011.
 Also in March 2011, Alliance Powersports, Inc. (a subsidiary of Lance Powersports, Inc.) of Mira Loma, California, notified existing SYM dealers that it had signed an exclusive distribution agreement with SYM for the western half of the US.

-In October 2006, SYM opened a second manufacturing facility in Nagoya, Japan.
-They are known for their parody advertisements on Japanese subways, taxis and cars.
-Their slogan, reading "名古屋にこいや!", literally meaning "Come down to Nagoya!", is known by many locals.

 In July 2014, Walter H. C. Chang was appointed Chairman of Sanyang Motor.
 He has been taking actions to further strengthen the company's core businesses, optimize sales channels and increase customers' satisfaction.